POETSII/tinsel/README.md

 point-to-point, almost all of the Ethernet packet fields can be used for our own purposes, resulting in very little overhead on the wire.

-### 1.4 First POETS Box
+### 1.4 POETS Boxes

-Our first POETS box, currently under construction, consists of ten [DE5-Net](http://de5-net.terasic.com) FPGA boards and a modern PC acting as a "mothercore".
-The DE5-Net is a Stratix V board from circa 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply, and provides the platform for our initial POETS machines.
-The ten FPGAs are connected together via multiple 10Gbps reliable links and also to the mothercore via a PCI Express link.
-We expect that each FPGA will host around a hundred RISC-V cores (tens of thousands of RISC-V threads).
-The box will therefore provide around a thousand cores (hundreds of thousands of RISC-V threads) in total.
-The intention is then to scale the system up to multiple boxes connected together.
+We have completed a prototype POETS multi-FPGA box, called **aesop**, consisting of four DE5-Net FPGA boards and a modern PC.
+One of the FPGAs is connected to the PC via PCI Express and acts as a bridge between the PC and the remaining worker FPGAs.
+The worker FPGAs run tinsel by default.
+In the coming months we plan to extend our prototype four-board box to a ten-board box and then develop six of these ten-board boxes to yield a 60-board high-speed cluster for POETS research.

 ## 2. Tinsel Core